 Internet Service - Data

-The biggest change in landline phone service over the last four years has been the introduction of cable telephone service.
-The big four cable companies have gone from zero subscribers at the beginning of 2005 to just over three million Cable VoIP subscribers in Canada today.
+The biggest change in landline phone service over the last five years has been the introduction of cable telephone service.
+The big four cable companies have gone from zero subscribers at the beginning of 2005 to over 3.4 million Cable VoIP subscribers in Canada today.

 The following is the total number of subscribers to the big four cable company’s digital telephony services.

-At the end of June 2009, Canadian wireless phone subscribers numbered 22 million according to the Canadian Wireless Telecommunications Association (CWTA).
+At the end of 2009, the number of Canadian wireless phone subscribers numbered 22.8 million according to the Canadian Wireless Telecommunications Association (CWTA).
+Wireless revenues in Canada totalled $16.9 in billion in 2009.

 The following is a list of the top five Canadian wireless providers according to each firm’s most recent financial results.